openclimatefix/Satip/README.md

 ### Goals

 - [x] Entire EUMETSAT SEVIRI RSS archive available as one big Zarr array (tens of TBytes) in Google Public Datasets bucket, spatially reprojected, and saved in a very space-efficient way.
-- [x] Automatic job to update archive on GCP from EUMETSAT's new API once a day.
+- [x] Automatic job to update archive on GCP from EUMETSAT's new API once a day (Now running every half-hour).
 - [x] Documentation.
 Possibly user-editable.  (source on GitHub, maybe?)
 - [ ] A few example Jupyter Notebooks showing how to load the data, train simple ML model, and compute metrics.